9036

 Is Now The Time?

-Texas Instruments may have had a bad quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.
+Texas Instruments may have had an average quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.

-We think Texas Instruments is a solid business.
+Although we have other favorites, we understand the arguments that Texas Instruments isn't a bad business.
 Although its revenue growth has been weak over the last three years with analysts expecting growth to slow from here, its stellar ROIC suggests it has been a well-run company historically.
-On top of that, its impressive operating margins show it has a highly efficient business model.
+Investors should still be cautious, however, as its low free cash flow margins give it little breathing room.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.